chavo1/terraform-aws-consul-2dc/README.md

-# This repo contains deployment of Consul cluster in AWS with Terraform over HTTP.
+# This repo contains deployment of Consul cluster in AWS with Terraform.
 ## Deployment uses [this](https://github.com/chavo1/aws-consul-terraform) module and could be done as follow:
 - 1 DCs with servers and client.
 - 2 DCs in [Multiple Datacenters](https://www.consul.io/docs/guides/datacenters.html) with servers and client.